OrionExplorer/dcpam/src/DCPAM_ETL/README.md

     * [Windows Dependencies](https://github.com/OrionExplorer/dcpam/tree/master/src/DCPAM_ETL#windows-dependencies)

 ## Extraction, Staging and Change Data Capture
 Extraction is first major process.
-Main DCPAM ETL workflow consists of:
+Main DCPAM ETL/ELT workflow consists of:
 1. Data extraction from all source systems to the Staging Area or target tables directly.
 2. (Optional) Data transformation using all source systems in the Staging Area.
 3. Load transformed dataset to the target tables (when Staging Area is used).